A13XR0D/IUPR-Git-GitHub-Seminar/README.md

 Sample Code: Print("Juan del Pueblo, 26, Computer Science, 3rd")

-Please be respectful and profesional, this repo will be monitored.
+Please be respectful and profesional, this repo will be monitored!

 Any and all push requests will be proofread before being approved for a merge.